kodika/plurals/README.md

 # Plurals
-A framework for generating the plural form of any particular English noun
+A String extension for generating the plural form of any particular English noun

 # Usage